cloudevents/sdk-javascript/README.md

 // In any part of the code will send the event new CloudEvent({ type, source, data }).emit();

-// You can also have several listener to send the event to several endpoint
+// You can also have several listeners to send the event to several endpoints
 ```

 ## CloudEvent Objects